 Below are three design and formatting tips to help you make sure your collections letter is clear, concise, and engaging while still complying with federal and state laws.

-Design Elements to Help You Improve Your Payment Rate
+Collection Letter Design Elements to Help Improve Your Payment Rate

 Use Color to Draw Attention to Key Details

-What does color have to do with a collections letter?
+What does color have to do with collection letter design?
 Because we know that readers scan content rather than reading thoroughly from top to bottom, adding color to the most important parts of your collections letter can capture your debtor’s attention and make your call-to-action clearer.

 You may remember from your elementary school art class that every color has a mood associated with it.
 For example, blue can connote a sense of calm and serenity (which may be why so many companies use blue in their logo), while red evokes a sense of alarm.
 While your collections letter may already have some of your company’s brand colors, consider using an eye-catching red to help illustrate that your debtor owes money or a set of different colors to help visually categorize different payment options.
 There’s no need to use the entire rainbow, though; more than three colors may confuse and distract readers.